 - Social Responsibility Concerns: Ethical concerns surrounding alcohol consumption can influence investor sentiment and brand perception.

-In summary, alcohol ETFs provide a structured and efficient way to gain exposure to a historically resilient industry, combining the benefits of diversification, stability, and liquidity.
+Alcohol ETFs offer a structured and efficient way to gain exposure to a historically resilient industry, combining diversification, stability, and liquidity in a single vehicle.
+That said, you need to weigh regulatory risks and shifting market dynamics carefully before putting capital to work here.

 Best Alcohol ETFs

-In 2024, these ETFs demonstrated resilience amid economic uncertainty, delivering stable returns driven by consistent global demand and strong financial performance from major alcohol producers.
+Alcohol ETFs give you a structured, diversified way to tap into the global alcohol industry.
+Through 2024, these ETFs demonstrated real resilience amid economic uncertainty, delivering stable returns backed by consistent global demand and strong financial performance from the sector’s major producers.

 1. Fidelity MSCI Consumer Staples Index ETF (NYSE: FSTA)